 An exception is that the final level within general adult education is D, which is one level higher than the final level of the school-leaving examination of the Folkeskole.
 Level D provides good academic coherence to the Higher Preparatory Examination Programme (HF).
 Curricula and examinations are adapted to adults.

 The teaching leads to an examination which qualifies for admission to continued education on a par with the school-leaving certificates obtained after the 9th and 10th forms of the Folkeskole.

 The target group is young as well as mature adults who have never completed lower secondary education or who have a need to improve or supplement their basic education.

 Every year, approximately 90,000 adults participate in general adult education.
 The number of students has been increasing in recent years.

-The Act on General Adult Education no. 311 of 30 April 2008 from the Ministry of Education regulates the General Education Programme.
+The Act on General Adult Education no. 311 of 30 April 2008 from the Ministry of Children and Education regulates the General Education Programme.